kralloie/signaled/README.md

 ## Error Handling

 Methods like `set`, `emit`, and `remove_signal` return `Result` with `SignaledError` for:
-- `BorrowError`: Attempted to immutably borrow a value already borrowed.
+- `BorrowError`: Attempted to immutably borrow a value already mutably borrowed.
 - `BorrowMutError`: Attempted to mutably borrow a value already borrowed.
 - `InvalidSignalId`: Provided a signal ID that does not exist.